sph-mn/sph-db/readme.md

 1. change into the project directory and execute ``./exe/compile-c``
 1. execute ``./exe/install``. this supports one optional argument: a path prefix to install to

-optionally execute ``./exe/test`` to see if the tests run successful.
+optionally execute ``./exe/test`` to see if the tests run successful

 # usage in c
 ## compilation of programs using sph-db